-The Center for Economic and Policy Studies at the University of Virginia’s Weldon Cooper Center for Public Service provides local, state, and federal decision-makers; stakeholders; and the public with the research and tools they need to create informed policies that solve today’s complex problems.
-We do this through direct collaboration with policymakers and by leveraging our expertise in economics and urban planning to perform independent research and provide useful economic data.
+The Center for Economic and Policy Studies (CEPS) at the University of Virginia’s Weldon Cooper Center for Public Service provides local, state, and federal decision-makers; stakeholders; and the public with the research and tools they need to create informed policies that solve today’s complex problems.
+We use our expertise in economics and urban planning to conduct independent research and provide useful economic data.

 Answering important questions requires good, reliable data.
 To meet this need, we assemble informative economic data that are not readily available elsewhere and make them easily accessible to the public.
-Currently, we provide a comprehensive selection of local tax data for Virginia, including local options sales tax data, taxable sales data by locality, and local tax rates data.
-Our goal in improving access to this information is to promote data transparency, foster research, and make life easier for anyone involved with local governments in Virginia.
+Our goal in providing this data is to promote data transparency and encourage economic research.
+Access the data.

 WHAT WE VALUE